nolansurmelilab/nolansurmelilab.github.io/_news/undergraduate_students_dissertations.md

 ---

-Congrats to the undergraduate students that joined our lab this year on submitting their theses!
+Congrats to Alice Clark, Katie Robertson, Holly Yip, and Jiani Mao, who joined our labs as undergraduate students this year and just submitted their dissertations!